seojuice

 May 08, 2025 · 12 min read

 TL;DR: Wix in 2026 fixed most of the old SEO complaints.
-Studio gave it a real CMS, 301 redirects and canonicals work, Core Web Vitals on Studio templates land in the 1.8 to 2.5 second LCP range, and the AI SEO Assistant generates meta titles, descriptions, and basic schema.
+Studio gave it a real CMS, 301 redirects and canonicals work, Core Web Vitals land in acceptable territory, and the AI SEO Assistant generates meta titles, descriptions, and basic schema.
 The "Wix is bad for SEO" line has aged into "Wix is fine if you press three specific buttons."
-Three structural problems still cost Wix sites rankings in 2026: tag and category pages auto-generate one or two posts deep and pile up as thin content with no bulk noindex path, internal linking is still entirely manual because the AI Assistant doesn't cover it, and the AI-generated metadata ships unreviewed and often misses the keyword the page targets.
-The fix is rarely migration.
-Learn the Wix Studio SEO menu, block the bloat manually, audit the AI meta in batches, and use an external tool for internal linking until Wix ships it.
+Three structural problems still cost Wix sites rankings: auto-generated tag pages are noindexed by default but still crawled, so they burn crawl budget and dilute the link graph; internal linking is entirely manual; and the AI-generated metadata ships unreviewed and often misses the keyword the page targets.
+That last one is where the real rankings live.
+The fix is rarely migration: learn the Wix Studio SEO menu, manage the tag-page crawl drain, audit the AI meta in batches, and use an external tool for internal linking until Wix ships its own.

 What changed in Wix between 2019 and 2026

 I open a Wix Studio audit every couple of weeks, usually because a founder read a 2020 SEO blog and panicked.
-The audit always finds the same three things, and none of them are what the 2020 blog warned about.
-The 2020 list was canonical tags, 301 redirects, schema markup, sitemap broken-ness, and mobile rendering parity.
-By 2026 every one of those is either fixed or close to fixed inside Wix Studio.
+The audit almost always finds the same handful of things, and none are what that blog warned about.
+The old list was canonical tags, 301 redirects, schema markup, broken sitemaps, mobile rendering parity.
+By 2026 every one is fixed or close to fixed inside Wix Studio.

 Comparison table of Wix SEO complaints from 2019 versus their 2026 status, showing eight items mostly resolved by Wix Studio and the AI SEO Assistant